Guardsquare/proguard/README.md

 bin\proguard.bat @myconfig.pro
 ```

-All available options are described in the [Configuration section](docs/md/manual/configuration/usage.md).
+All available options are described in the [configuration section of the manual](https://www.guardsquare.com/manual/configuration/usage).

 ### Gradle Task